-An iconic model introduced in 1963, the Cosmograph Daytona was designed to meet the needs of motor racing professionals.
-Fitted with a tachymetric bezel and a high-performance mechanical movement entirely developed and manufactured by Rolex, this now legendary chronograph is the instrument of choice for measuring time intervals or determining average speeds.
+Launched in 1963, the Cosmograph Daytona was designed to meet the needs of professional racing drivers.
+Fitted with a tachymetric bezel and a high-performance mechanical movement entirely developed and manufactured by Rolex, this now legendary chronograph is the instrument of choice for measuring time intervals and determining average speeds.

 THE OYSTER CASE, SYMBOL OF WATERPROOFNESS

-The Cosmograph Daytona’s Oyster case, 40 mm in diameter and guaranteed waterproof to a depth of 100 metres (330 feet), is a paragon of robustness and reliability.
-The middle case is crafted from a solid block of Oystersteel, a particularly corrosion-resistant alloy, 18 ct gold, or 950 platinum.
-The case back, edged with fine fluting, is hermetically screwed down with a special tool that grants only certified Rolex watchmakers access to the movement.
-The Triplock winding crown, fitted with a triple waterproofness system and protected by an integral crown guard, screws down securely against the case, as do the chronograph pushers.
-The crystal is made of virtually scratchproof sapphire and benefits from an anti-reflective coating.
-The waterproof Oyster case provides optimum protection for the Cosmograph Daytona’s movement.
+A paragon of robustness and reliability, the 40 mm Oyster case of the new-generation Cosmograph Daytona is guaranteed waterproof to a depth of 100 metres (330 feet).
+The middle case of the versions presented is crafted from a solid block of Oystersteel, 18 ct yellow or Everose gold, or 950 platinum.
+Its case back, edged with fine fluting, is hermetically screwed down with a special tool that allows only Rolex watchmakers to access the movement.
+The Triplock winding crown, fitted with a triple waterproofness system and protected by an integral crown guard, screws down securely against the case, along with the chronograph pushers.
+The crystal is made of virtually scratchproof sapphire and benefits from an antireflective coating.
+The waterproof Oyster case provides optimal protection for the movement it houses.

-From 2023, the Cosmograph Daytona in 950 platinum features a transparent case back in sapphire crystal with an anti-reflective coating, offering the opportunity to admire the decorations on the movement and the pivoting of the oscillating weight.
+On the Cosmograph Daytona in 950 platinum, the case now features a transparent case back in sapphire with an anti-reflective coating, offering the opportunity to admire the decorations on the movement and the pivoting of the oscillating weight.

 PERPETUAL CALIBRE 4131

-Calibre 4131 is equipped with a self-winding system via a Perpetual rotor, which ensures continuous winding of the mainspring by harnessing the movements of the wrist to provide constant energy.
-Its oscillating weight, which is cut out and fitted with an optimized ball bearing, is made of 18 ct yellow gold on the Cosmograph Daytona in 950 platinum.
-Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of this movement extends to approximately 72 hours.
+Calibre 4131 is equipped with a self-winding system via a Perpetual rotor.
+Thanks to its barrel architecture and the escapement’s superior efficiency, the power reserve of calibre 4131 extends to approximately 72 hours.

 To celebrate the centenary of the 24 Hours of Le Mans race, Rolex presents an original version of its legendary chronograph.